gzh2003/wsl-host-listen/README.md

 ## Recommendations

-This utility is intended as a quick and easy workaround, but it's important to consider more permanent solutions.
+This tool is intended as a quick and easy workaround, but it's important to consider more permanent solutions.

 If your setup allows for it consider using `netsh` to add a port proxy: